bhatti1292/Data-Science-Regression-Project-Predicting-Home-Prices-in-Bangalore/README.md

 - Converts non-numeric values in 'total_sqft' to a numeric representation.
 - Calculates the price per square foot.
 - Handles location data by categorizing locations with very few data points as 'other.'

+## Data Visualization
+- Generates a histogram of 'price_per_sqft.'
+- Displays unique values in the 'bath' column.
+- Identifies and removes rows with an unusually high number of bathrooms.